Lawrence’s Limestone school creates ‘immersive art experience’ focused on love; downtown event runs through Valentine’s Day

 This week, Limestone — a private, Lawrence-based alternative elementary school — is hosting its first ever “immersive art experience” as its fundraiser, with a pop-up exhibition at 745 New Hampshire St. called “Illuminate: LOVE.”
 The event, which opened on Saturday, will run until Feb.
 14 and features “immersive environments” housing art from six local artists and the school’s students.

-Herrera said all the different spaces represent one artist’s expression about love, and they range from a recreation of a garden to an interactive multimedia screen where guiding your hand across a space creates stars and movement.
-She said she felt the theme of love was very important at a time when people can be feeling “bogged down” with the various “issues going on in the world,” and being able to see something beautiful and connect with other people.
+Herrera said all the different spaces represent artists’ expression about love, and they range from a recreation of a garden to an interactive multimedia screen where guiding your hand across a space creates stars and movement.
+She said she felt the theme of love — and being able to see something beautiful and connect with other people — was very important when people might feel “bogged down” with the various “issues going on in the world.”

 “We wanted it to be a space where people could interact with the art, pose in the art and invite their friends and family to come through the space and have this tangible experience together,” Herrera said.